 - Flexible – the Millennials have grown up with parents working long hours and being absent from home and they want more from life.
 Being technically astute, they want gadgets to assist their time management and workload, a decent work-life balance and flexibility.
 This may mean working from home or having annualised, monthly, or termly contracts or the ability to work their commitment during a core hour structure.
 For example, some organisations now offer a working day of 7 am – 9 pm, in which employees are requested to be in the office for 7 hours, instead of the traditional 9 am – 5 pm.
 There are many ways in which employers can offer the needed flexibility without hindering the business or client service.

-- Culture – a culture which encourages empowerment will not only attract Millennials but help retain them.
-(You can read more about how to retain talent here.)
-A strong team ethic and sense of responsibility are key.
+- Culture – a culture which encourages empowerment will not only attract Millennials but help retain them. (click here to read more about how to retain talent) A strong team ethic and sense of responsibility are key.
 Whilst job hopping means there is always talent available to entice into your organisation, retaining that talent can be a challenge and culture plays an important role.
 Read our top tips on creating and maintaining a great company culture.

 If you would like help and support in attracting Millennials to your organisation, or with any of the issues raised in this article, we would love to hear from you.
 We provide outsourced HR expert advice and training, either on-line or face to face.
 We’re a friendly bunch and are driven by having a positive impact on your business by finding a solution that works for you, so call us on 01473 360160 or arrange a free one-hour consultation.